autowarefoundation/autoware-documentation/docs/how-to-guides/how-to-integrate-autoware-with-your-vehicle.md

 The package is expected to provide the following two functions.

 1. Receive command messages from `vehicle_cmd_gate` and drive the vehicle accordingly
-2. Send vehicle status information of the vehicle to Autoware
+2. Send vehicle status information to Autoware

-You can find detailed information about the requirements of `vehicle_interface` [here](https://autowarefoundation.github.io/autoware-documentation/main/design/autoware-interfaces/components/vehicle-interface/).
+You can find detailed information about the requirements of the `vehicle_interface` package in the [Vehicle Interface design documentation](https://autowarefoundation.github.io/autoware-documentation/main/design/autoware-interfaces/components/vehicle-interface/).
-You can also refer to [pacmod_interface](https://github.com/tier4/pacmod_interface) as an example.
+You can also refer to TIER IV's [pacmod_interface repository](https://github.com/tier4/pacmod_interface) as an example of a vehicle interface package.

 ## 6. Launch Autoware